 After a rough six-month voyage at sea, the women arrived horribly ill and their delicate, pale skin quickly burned in the hot Louisiana sun.
 The girls stayed with the Ursuline nuns until they were married off to local men.

-In addition to rumors spreading about the girls’ sickly appearances and coffin-like luggage, the third floor of the convent where the girls lived prior to their arranged marriages had the windows barricaded with wooden boards.
+In addition to rumours spreading about the girls’ sickly appearances and coffin-like luggage, the third floor of the convent where the girls lived prior to their arranged marriages had the windows barricaded with wooden boards.
 This led people to believe the girls were vampires.

 However, the Ursuline nuns said boarding up windows was common during the 1700s when the casket girls arrived in Louisiana, to protect properties and the people within them from hurricanes since purpose-build hurricane shutters hadn’t yet been built.